Cray-HPE/docs-csm/operations/utility_storage/Add_Ceph_Node.md

    **IMPORTANT:** `radosgw` by default is deployed to the first three storage nodes.
 This includes `haproxy` and `keepalived`.
    This is automated as part of the install, but the configuration may need to be regenerated if not running on the first three storage nodes or all nodes.

-1. Deploy Rados Gateway containers to the new nodes.
+1. `ncn-s00[1/2/3]#` Deploy Rados Gateway containers to the new nodes.
+The placement should be all nodes that Rados Gateway should be running on, not only the new node.

-   - If running Rados Gateway on all nodes is the desired configuration, then run:

      ```bash
-      ncn-s00(1/2/3)# ceph orch apply rgw site1 zone1 --placement="*" --port=8080
+     ceph orch apply rgw site1 zone1 --placement="<num-daemons> <node1 node2 node3 node4 ... >" --port=8080
      ```

-   - If deploying to select nodes, then instead run:
+1. `ncn-s00[1/2/3]#` Verify that Rados Gateway is running on the desired nodes.

     ```bash
-     ncn-s00(1/2/3)# ceph orch apply rgw site1 zone1 --placement="<num-daemons> <node1 node2 node3 node4 ... >" --port=8080
-     ```

-1. Verify that Rados Gateway is running on the desired nodes.

-    ```bash
-    ncn-s00(1/2/3)# ceph orch ps --daemon_type rgw
+    ceph orch ps --daemon_type rgw
     ```

     Example output: